“There are different gifts but the same Spirit,

-Training to become a greeter can be held at any time of the year and takes 20-30 minutes.
+Training to become a greeter can take place at any time of the year and takes 20-30 minutes.
 Training will take place with the sacristan, the Director of Music and Liturgy, or an experienced greeter.

 “They speak of your glorious splendor and I will meditate on your wonderful works.” -Psalm 145:5

-Lectors don’t just read the word of God, they proclaim it.
-At Mass the lector will proclaim from the Old Testament (first reading), the New Testament (second reading) and the petitions/prayers of the faithful.
+Lectors don’t just read the Word of God, they proclaim it.
+At Mass, Lectors proclaim from the Old Testament (first reading), the New Testament (second reading) and the petitions/prayers of the faithful.

-- Study and practice readings prior to Mass
+- Time to study and practice readings prior to Mass

-Lector training can take place anytime during the year.
-You’ll meet with the coordinator of liturgy and will receive a lector workbook.
+Lector training can take place any time during the year.
+You’ll meet with the Director of Music and Liturgy and will receive a lector workbook.
 Training for this ministry will take about 30 minutes.
 Additionally, we offer a monthly Lector Formation session (in-person and online options) that all Lectors are invited to attend.

 “Sing to the Lord a new song; sing to the Lord, all the earth.” -Psalm 96:1

 There are many different ways that you can participate in the music ministry.
-Since there are many different opportunities, click here to find out more about our musical opportunities and where you can use your musical gifts.
+Click here to find out more about our musical opportunities and where you can use your musical gifts.

-- Requirements are different based on your role in the music ministry.
+- Requirements differ based on your role in the music ministry.

 “How beautiful are the hands and feet that bring good news.” -Romans 10:14-15